ml4rrieu/rrs/_site/readme.md

 [https://ml4rrieu.github.io/rrs](https://ml4rrieu.github.io/rrs)

 Repository of the website "french RRS monitor".
-This jekyll website shed light on the french publications where the Rights Retention Strategy has been applied.
+This website shed light on the french publications where the Rights Retention Strategy has been applied.